Sweet Cicely is an introduced perennial herb growing from 2 to 3 feet in height on very leafy stems. Stems are ridged with fine whitish hair.

 Names: The genus Myrrhis is the Greek name for a plant thought to be this species.
 It was also the name for the true myrrh, the fragrant gum resin used for ceremonial purposes.
 The species, odorata simply means 'fragrant'.
 The author names for the plant classification are: The first to classify was - '(L.)' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 His work was updated by ‘Scop.’ which refers to Giovanni Antonio Scopoli (1723-1788), Tyrolean naturalist who studied and published on plants, insects, animals and birds of the Tyrol.
 The genus Scopolia is named for him.

 Comparisons: The common name of Sweet Cicely has unfortunately been applied to several look-alike plants.
 Aniseroot or Long-styled Sweet Cicely, Osmorhiza longistylis was formerly classified as Myrrhis longistylis.
-That plant also has 8 to 16 flowers in an umbellet but the leaves are only 1 to 2 times pinnate and not fern like.
+That plant also has 8 to 16 flowers in an umbellet, with styles longer than the petals, but the leaves are only 1 to 2 times pinnate and not fern like.
 Bland Sweet Cicely, Osmorhiza claytonii was formerly classified as Myrrhis claytonii.
-That plant has only 4 to 7 flowers in the umbellet, with styles different from O. longistylis but similar leaves - again not fern-like as those in M. odorata.
-Having removed the other plants from the Myrrhis genus, botanists have now left only M. odorata remains as the sole species of the genus.
+That plant has only 4 to 7 flowers in the umbellet, with styles not longer than the petals, but similar leaves - again not fern-like as those in M. odorata.
+Having removed the North Amnerican plants from the Myrrhis genus, botanists have now left only the Old World M. odorata as the sole species of the genus.